DevKitOrganization/DevTesting/Sources/DevTesting/Documentation.docc/UsingRandomValueGeneration.md

         }
     }

-The ``makeRandomNumberGenerator()`` function creates a seeded random number generator and automatically logs the seed for reproducibility.
+The ``RandomValueGenerating/makeRandomNumberGenerator(seed:)`` function creates a seeded random
+number generator and automatically logs the seed for reproducibility.
 Each time your test runs, it will use a different seed (based on the current time), giving you varied test data while maintaining the ability to reproduce any specific run.

 ### The required property